skip to main content

 Compassionate leave

-Your manager will consider the closeness of your relationship to the person who is ill or has died when considering a compassionate leave request.
+Your manager will consider the closeness of your relationship with the person who is ill or has died when considering a compassionate leave request.
 While some employees may be close to their immediate family, for others, the key relationship may be with a very close friend.
 In such circumstances, your manager may wish to consider the entitlement on a similar basis to a family member.
-If you have experienced a miscarriage, you and your partner should be given consideration for compassionate leave.

 The length of leave required may need to be extended if you are responsible for making funeral arrangements or if travel is required.
 The timing of your bereavement leave may vary depending on different religious practices.